-- Low Camper to Instructor Ratios
+- Low Camper to Coach Ratios

 - View More Details ⟩

-Camp Director Jamie Wohlbach
+Camp Director Jaime Wohlbach

 Wohlbach, formerly head coach at the University of Delaware for five years, arrived at ESU with eight years of collegiate head coaching experience, all at the Division I level.

 Wohlbach was head coach at Delaware from 2011 through 2015, making three Colonial Athletic Association playoff appearances during that span.
 The Blue Hens won 35 games in 2013, second-most in program history, and made three straight postseason trips (2011-13) for the first time since 2002-04.